® Early Honda V4 Cams: What Really Happened

 The surface on the follower pictured immediately above is a rasp-like texture that will be forced against the soft cam lobe.
 The cam quickly tears up.
 If unchecked, the lobe can even be worn completely away!
 This example is almost to that point.
 Unbelievable!
 And extreme.
 Few cams ever get to this point.
 This rider has to have ignored the situation over a long period of time.

 So the chain of events is: Pits develop on the cams and if bad enough they excessively abrade the followers.
 The followers then in turn strip off pieces of their chrome.
 The resultingly raspy followers then chew up the cams.
-And it all begins with the pits.
+And it all begins with the cam's pits.

 The problem isn't poor oiling.
 I have nothing against the many oiling line kits out there.
 But the idea for these kits came from a different problem altogether, one experienced by racers (including myself) having to do with cracked tube steel cylinder head oil lines.
 Team Honda and others did not install special oil lines in their Interceptor racebikes for inadequate oiling reasons, but because the stock rigid steel tube oil lines didn't stand up to racing conditions.
 Nor was the problem petroleum based engine oil.
 It's not oil-related at all.
 This is precisely why some first-gen V4s have cam problems and some do not.
-It was all up to the happy coexistence of cam and follower, which in turn, again, goes all the way back to a minimum of cam inclusions appearing during the normal wear process.
+It was all up to the happy coexistence of cam and follower, which in turn, again, goes all the way back to a minimum of cam inclusions appearing as pits during the normal wear process.

 Nor was it badly made camshafts.
 They were made no differently than Honda made cams for any of their other models.
 Though some attempts were made by Honda to have new cams solve the problem.
 For the 750 alone Honda issued several revisions to camshaft finish, a few of them shown in this picture.
 Note the darker colors indicating various surface finishes.
 They were countermeasures, but they were all bandaids, stopgaps.
 And really, hopeless.